 Returning to Active Status

 Nationally Certified EMRs may request a return to active status at any time once they gain active affiliation with an EMS service.
-A request to return to active status must be accompanied by a completed Inactive to Active Registration form which may be downloaded here.
+A request to return to active status can be sent to your agency’s training officer through your National Registry account or by completing the Inactive to Active form which may be downloaded here.

 Why Was I Audited?